CMU-313/CMU-313.github.io/docs/syllabus.md

 Regrade requests can be submitted via Gradescope.
 The regrade period is open for one week after grades have been released for a particular assignment.
 ## Late Work Policy
 ### Participation
 Participation points in this class are earned through a series of pre-lecture reading assignments, lecture activities, and recitations.
-To accommodate for life’s uncertainties (e.g. health issues, scheduling conflicts), at the end of the semester, we will drop the lowest 10% of scores to calculate your participation grade.
+To accommodate for life's uncertainties (e.g. health issues, scheduling conflicts), at the end of the semester, we will drop the lowest 10% of scores to calculate your participation grade.
 In other words, **acquiring 90% of the available points will give you 100% in this category.** The amount of points available varies from semester to semester; generally 10% would be equivalent to 3 ~ 4 lectures or recitations.

 There will be **no make-ups** for participation points, but you are strongly encouraged to come to office hours to learn or review the materials that you may have missed.